psidnell/ofexport2/README.md

 The build is a straight forward java [maven 3](http://maven.apache.org) build.

-After installing maven cd into the ofexport folder and run:
+After installing maven, cd into the ofexport folder and run:

     mvn clean package